When you go to Todd Zeile‘s Twitter page you’ll find an interesting bio description, which reads, the “Forrest Gump of MLB”.

 MMO: You mentioned to me on Twitter that you grew up wanting to be like Joe Torre.
 What was it like having him as a manager early on with the Cardinals, and then again in 2003 with the Yankees?

 Todd: We have an amazing relationship, which, like a lot of relationships stems from mutual respect.
 It was also not always easy, there was some tough times.
-When Joe took over in St. Louis it was after a very popular Whitey Herzog resigned because of front office issues, and the first thing Joe ever said to me when he introduced himself was, “Don’t listen to what you hear, you’re my catcher and you’re going to stay my catcher.”
+When Joe took over in St. Louis it was after a very popular Whitey Herzog resigned because of front office issues.
+The first thing Joe ever said to me when he introduced himself was, “Don’t listen to what you hear.
+You’re my catcher and you’re going to stay my catcher.”
 Then two weeks later I got moved to first base and I never caught another game until my last game, fourteen years later.

 And then without going into all the details, in 1995 I had agreed to a long-term deal with the Cardinals, and they pulled it and then tried to kind of brush it off.
 I wasn’t able to do that anymore with that owner.
 The long story short is I got traded at literally the eleventh hour before my arbitration hearing that year, because they were done in the season that year due to the strike.